Brushless DC Motors vs. Servo Motors vs. Inverters

 • Variations in Power Supply and Operational Interface

-In our AC input series, with the box-type circuit serving as the base, the following types of brushless DC motors are available: one allows the speed to be set with a built-in potentiometer and one connects to Factory Automation (FA) networks.
+In our AC input series, with the box-type circuit serving as the base, the following types of brushless DC gear motors are available: one allows the speed to be set with a built-in potentiometer and one connects to Factory Automation (FA) networks.
 In our DC input series, there is a motor with a circuit substrate.